brightfav/2.GIT_Project/README.md

 this command enables me to clone my remote repository into my local repository.

-this is can be a convenient way for developers to work on projects even in the absence of internet connection.
+this can be a convenient way for developers to work on projects even in the absence of an internet connection.

-the command below is used to clone remote repository into local machine
+the command below is used to clone the remote repository into a local machine

 ***git clone my-github-repo-link***